oseogbe/imgeditor/readme.md

-# Laravel 12 + React 19 + Inertia.js Setup Guide
+# ImgEditor Setup Guide

-Follow these steps to set up your Laravel 12 project with React 19 and Inertia.js:
+Follow these steps to set up this project built with Laravel 12, React 19 and Inertia.js:

 ## 1. Install Dependencies